jonnyleealas/401-Reads/starmethod/questions.md

 22. Why google?
 Give three reasons.
 I feel I can make a difference here and be someone valuable to google.
 I have a lot of life experiences that I feel can be helpful to google.
 I was homeless, my mom and dad both left me as a child and i was raised by my uncle.
 My mother is a lesbian so I also have lived in an lgbt house hold.
 Ive been to more than 15 school, and lived in a third world country.
 I've been a musician, toured the country, and played for thousands of people.
 I feel I have a lot I can share with google and way more to learn from google.
 Lastly, There isn't a better place to learn about technology than google.
 If I have to be a janitor here just to get the foot in the door ill do it.
 Where's the mop?
+Also you are an engineering company according to google employee accounts.
+I want to be part of that.
+Netflix deals with movie, I am not interested in that.

 23. Tell me about a time you had to persuade somebody at work.
 We were working on a store app and we had a teammate that was refusing to allow us to try to solve a problem in a specific way.
 He kept shutting down our ideas and seemed afraid to try them due to the amount of time given to finish the project.
 I spoke with him one on one and mentioned to him that we have to at least try something.
 We didn't have any leads on a solution so we had to at least push to make a bit of progress.
 I showed him that we had 3 different ways we could go about attempting a solution.
 We could at least dedicate 15 min in trying to implement each solution.
 At the very least it would help team moral because the teammates with those ideas would feel validation that their ideas mattered.